projet-m2-siris-unistra/chatalk/blog/content/blog/protocols-conception/index.md

----
-title: 'Protocols: Conception'
-date: '2019-10-20T21:27Z'
-description: 'In this post, we describe the protocols that will be used for communications between clients and the server.'
----

 # Protocols

-The work is style in progress so some changes can be made, however the principle will hardly not change.
+As the projects goes on some changes to these protocols might be required, however their principle should hardly change.

 ## Brainstorming and Conception

 We need to set up protocols that will allow interactions between different entities.
-There is three entities:
+There are three entities:

-- users,
-- the server,
+    * users
+    * server
-- and conversations (groups of users).
+    * conversations (groups of users).

 Conversations are considered as an entity because the message from a user is broadcast to a group of users.
 A conversation is much like a multicast group in a network.

 ### Message basic structure

-- We thought of the easier way to analyse a message.
+- We thought of the easiest way to analyze a message.
 To parse a message, we need to know its type.
   - It will give us two informations, the type of course but also the destination entity type.
-  - As said before some message can only be send in a conversation (e.g. data : text, audio, video).
+  - As said before some messages can only be send in a conversation (e.g. data : text, audio, video).
-- Once, we know those two informations, we need to know precisely to which entity we have to send the message.
+- Once, we know these two informations, we need to know precisely to which entity we have to send the message.
-- So, we need an id (userId, conversationId or server : by default, 0).
-Then we will also need the sender id, e.g. to know which user sent the data.
+- Therefore, we need an ID (userId, conversationId or server : by default, 0).
+Then we will also need the sender ID, e.g. to know which user sent the data.

 So far, each message will have the following structure: